houbie/lesscss/README.md

 ## Why yet another Java LESS compiler?

 * Lesscss can start a daemon that automatically starts a compilation when the source is modified.
-  Lesscss caches information about imported source files so that an initial compilation to gather imports is rarely necessary.
+* Lesscss caches information about imported source files so that an initial compilation to gather imports is rarely necessary.
-* Lesscss supports all options, which is not the case for the existing Java implementations.
+* Lesscss supports all options, which is not the case for the other Java implementations (at the time of writing).
 * Lesscss is up to 5 times faster then existing Java implementations.